SalienDet: A Saliency-based Feature Enhancement Algorithm for Object Detection for Autonomous Driving: METHOD

 \section{METHOD}

 The objective of OD is to detect target objects with a given image frame.
-In \textit{Close-Set Detection}, objects that are not present in the training sample set are treated as background and their information is typically suppressed in the feature map during training.
-However, in \textit{Open-Set} and \textit{Open-World Detection}, the challenge is to detect both known and unknown object classes, as the network needs to capture features of novel classes that were not present in the training sample set, while still distinguishing them from the background.
-Based on such requirements, If we can incorporate additional highlighted information of other objects in the original picture to guide the detector's attention, it would be helpful for the detector to pay attention to highlighted objects in additional salicncy map as well as labeled objects in the original images.
+In Close-Set Detection, objects that are not present in the training sample set are treated as background and their information is typically suppressed in the feature map during training.
+However, in Open-Set and Open-World Detection, the challenge is to detect both known and unknown object classes, as the network needs to capture features of novel classes that are not present in the training sample set, while still distinguishing them from the background.
+Based on such requirements, if we could incorporate additional highlighted information of other objects in the original picture to guide the detector's attention, it would be helpful for the detector to pay attention to highlighted objects in additional salicncy map as well as labeled objects in the original images.
 To achieve this goal, we utilize spectral residual-based saliency maps as an additional source of information and propose the approach SalienDet.
+Compared with other methods, the spectral residual-based saliency approach offers several advantages: a) it is computationally efficient, making it suitable for real-time applications when compared to other methods \cite{li2013saliency,duan2011visual,feng2011salient}; b) it focuses on the spectral characteristics of the image, which enables it to maintain robustness against changes in lighting conditions, colors, and other image variations.
+This characteristic is particularly beneficial for autonomous vehicle datasets that are often captured under poor weather conditions; c) the effectiveness and practicality of this approach has been demonstrated in various applications \cite{liu2016saliency, li2013object}, where it has been utilized as a preprocessing step for computer vision tasks.

 As shown in Fig \ref{fig:Framework}, SalienDet includes the process merging saliency map with images and a detector.
-In our study, we first applied SalienDet in a \textit{Close-Set} environment to examine the impact of incorporating a saliency map on OD.
-After observing a positive effect on OD, we then assessed its effectiveness in an \textit{Open-Set} problem by testing whether it could detect novel object classes.
-Finally, we integrated SalienDet into the dataset modification process to address the \textit{Open-World} problem.
-Overall, our study explored the applicability of SalienDet to various OD challenges.
+In our study, we first apply SalienDet in a Close-Set environment to examine the impact of incorporating a saliency map on OD.
+After observing a positive effect on OD, we then assess its effectiveness in an Open-Set problem by testing whether it can detect novel object classes.
+Finally, we integrate SalienDet into the dataset modification process to address the Open-World problem.
+Overall, our study explore the applicability of SalienDet to various OD challenges.